bitliege/bitliege.github.io/_ffxiv_guides/zurvan_extreme.md

                 - title: "Soar"
                   notes:
                     - note: "This attack combines a linear AoE (indicated by the orange rectangles) and a divebomb that sweeps across the length of the arena (indicated by the red arrows)."
-                    - note: "Zurvan will begin by telegraphing 1 of 2 patterns (see images) that will tell players how they should arrange themselves."
+                    - note: "Zurvan will begin by telegraphing 1 of 2 patterns (see images) that will tell players how they should arrange themselves - please note the images below assume you are tanking Zurvan in the <strong>North</strong>."
                     - note: "The boss will split into 3 and follow the orange AoE telegraphs.
 He will then divebomb back through the original telegraphs, following through across the entire arena."
                 - title: "Flaming Halberd"
                   notes:
-                    - note: "6 players will be marked (red circles) for this attack and it is crucial that they do not overlap - this is difficult as there are few safe area during Soar."
+                    - note: "6 players will be marked (red circles) for this attack and it is crucial that they do not overlap - this is difficult as there are few safe areas during Soar."
                     - note: "Players (blue dots) should arrange themselves according to the pattern Zurvan attacks with (see images for player locations)."
               images:
                 - url: "/assets/img/ffxiv/zurvan/zurvan_ex_soar_01.png"